-This program, which has been scheduled by the Sanisera Field School, is divided in two main parts.
+This program, which has been scheduled by The Sanisera Archaeology Institute for International Field Schools, is divided in two main parts.
 In the first part of the course students will gain experience in archaeological fieldwork by excavating in the Ancient Roman city of Sanisera, located in the Mediterranean island of Menorca.
 During the second part, students will visit Paris to discover the archaeology and ancient art in The Louvre Museum, the most important museum of the world.

 Time dedicated to this part of the program: 70%.

 Part 2.
 Discover the city of Paris and The Louvre Museum (France)

 For the second part of the course, the Field Program has scheduled an archaeological tour around Paris.
 This tour will have a duration of five days and explanations will be in English.